spierala/mini-rx-store/docs/docs/effects.md

 store.effect(loadEffect);
 ```

-The code above creates an Effect.
+The code above creates an effect.
 As soon as the `LoadTodos` action has been dispatched the API call will be executed.
 Depending on the result of the API call a new action will be dispatched:
 `LoadTodosSuccess` or `LoadTodosFail`.

 The effect needs to be registered using `store.effect`.